MitchTalmadge/MitchTalmadge/_posts/2015-07-10-using-serva-to-install-windows-over-your-home-network.md

 ---
-title: "Using SERVA to Install Windows over your Home Network"
+title: "using serva to install windows over your home network"
 author: "Mitch Talmadge"
 date: 2015-07-10T02:31:19.000-0600
 last_modified_at: 2018-05-25T21:16:06.777-0600